Games for Change will go virtual with trailblazing speakers July 14 to July 16

 - Adam Gazzaley (Neuroscape) — Leader in ground-breaking research and clinical work using video games to understand and heal the brain.

-- Siobahn Reddy (Media Molecule) — Creator of multiple award-winning games and working on the next generation of Play, Share and Create for PlayStation 4.
+- Siobhan Reddy (Media Molecule) — Creator of multiple award-winning games and working on the next generation of Play, Share and Create for PlayStation 4.

 - Anita Sarkeesian (Feminist Frequency) — Media critic and activist who believes that the media has the power to change the world.